Areeej123/Arm-control-using-Web-Serial-API-and-Arduino-code/README.md

 - Then you have to connect the servo to the Arduino and connect the Arduino piece to the USB wire of your device.
 - After that, press the connect button "اتصال" on the page to connect to the Serial Port
 ### Simplified explanation of the code :
-Calling requestPort() prompts the user to select a device and returns a SerialPort object.
-Once you have a SerialPort object, calling port.open() with the desired baud rate will open the serial port.
-The baudRate dictionary member specifies how fast data is sent over a serial line.
-It is expressed in units of bits-per-second (bps).
-Check your device's documentation for the correct value as all the data you send and receive will be gibberish if this is specified incorrectly.
+Calling `requestPort()` prompts the user to select a device and returns a `SerialPort` object. <br> Once you have a `SerialPort` object, calling `port.open()` with the desired baud rate will open the serial port.<br>
+The `baudRate` dictionary member specifies how fast data is sent over a serial line.
+It is expressed in units of bits-per-second (bps).<br>
+Check your device's documentation for the correct value as all the data you send and receive will be gibberish if this is specified incorrectly.<br>
 For some USB and Bluetooth devices that emulate a serial port this value may be safely set to any value as it is ignored by the emulation.
 ```js
 // Prompt user to select any serial port.
 const port = await navigator.serial.requestPort();